marschall-lab/hrfs/README.md

 ## Usage

-The following uses the `examples' experiment as reference.
+The following uses the `examples` experiment as reference.
 It demonstrates the software's typical usage with the provided `snakemake` workflows.